 If you are one of millions who enjoy the sweet sensory pleasures of chocolate, you’ll be happy to know your sweet habit may actually be healthy.
 In the U.S. alone annual chocolate sales exceed $5 billion.

-While the average American kicks back and enjoys about 11 pounds of chocolate per year, it’s the Swiss who lead the world chocolate consumption with more than 21 pounds per person.
+While the average American kicks back and enjoys about 11 pounds of chocolate per year and spend more than $5 billion anually, it’s the Swiss who lead the world chocolate consumption with more than 21 pounds per person.

 Although not all chocolate is created equal, most types of chocolate offer some level of health benefits.
 Whether you satisfy your sweet craving by eating brownies, candy bars, drinking chocolate milk, or nibbling on a divine variety of truffles, you may just be doing your body good.
 Research shows that while chocolate can improve vascular endothelial function, delay blood clotting and help moderate inflammation, it has other health benefits as well.